jakobzhao/storymap/readme.md

 ```

 2\.
-In the `head` element, please include all the required stylesheets and javascript, and the `storymap` stylesheet and library.
-Please make sure you add stylesheets in front of the javascript libraries.
+In the `head` element, please include all the required stylesheets and javascript,the `storymap` stylesheet and library.
+Please make sure to add stylesheets in front of the javascript libraries.

 ```html
 <head>